denis911/deploying-onnx-model-with-kubernetes-locally-and-autoscaling/README.md

 `

 We should stop our uvicorn in its own terminal by ctrl-c to make sure docker can run on the same port.

+## STEP 5.
+Loading Image to Kind

+Kind clusters run in Docker, so they can't access images from your local Docker daemon by default.
+We need to load the image into Kind.

+`
+kind load docker-image clothing-classifier:v1 --name mlzoomcamp `